 This weekend brings Thanksgiving and a holiday Monday, both reasons to celebrate.

-That’s not the case for everybody, however, as it’s prime time for The Food Bank of Waterloo Region and its associated agencies looking to keep the larders full from now through to Christmas, a time when demand climbs.
+That’s not the case for everybody, however, as it’s prime time for The Food Bank of Waterloo Region and its associated agencies such as Woolwich Community Services looking to keep the larders full from now through to Christmas, a time when demand climbs.

-Last year, 31,400 people in the region required food support, about 36 per cent of them under the age of 18.
+Last year, 33,355 people in the region required food support, with more than a third of them being children.

-That’s comparable to numbers reported by food banks across the country.
-In addition, results reported nationally show that while a large percentage of those helped are on social assistance, a significant number are working.
-In Waterloo Region, 17 per cent are working or on EI (recently working), 34 per cent receive social assistance and 30 per cent receive disability benefits.
+Figures show that while a large percentage of those helped are on social assistance, a significant number are working people.
+In Waterloo Region, 16 per cent are working with another three per cent on EI (recently working), 31 per cent receive social assistance and 24 per cent receive disability benefits.

-Also in keeping with a national trend, single people living alone are the fastest growing segment of users.
-Of those using services in Waterloo Region, single-person households rose from 27 per cent of those needing food support in 2013 to 50 per cent in 2016.
+Also in keeping with trends, single people living alone are the fastest growing segment of users.
+Of those using services in Waterloo Region, single-person households rose from 27 per cent of those needing food support in 2013 to 50 per cent today.

-Residents of many different backgrounds rely on the support of emergency food assistance.
-Some 18 per cent of those who rely on emergency assistance are the working poor, which includes those who are working full-time, part-time or are receiving employment insurance.
-Others acquire their primary income from Ontario Works (36 per cent), Ontario Disability Support (28 per cent), pension (seven per cent), student loans (two per cent), disability (one per cent), while six per cent have no income and two per cent of participants’ income is unknown.
+Waterloo Region residents of many different backgrounds rely on the support of emergency food assistance.
+Some 19 per cent of those who rely on emergency assistance are the working poor, this includes those who are working full-time, part-time or are receiving employment insurance.
+Others acquire their primary income from Ontario Works (31 per cent), Ontario Disability Support (23 per cent), old-age pension (seven per cent), student loans (one per cent), disability (one per cent), while eight per cent have no income and 10 per cent of participants’ income is unknown.